olofk/verilatio/README.md

 memwrite
 --------
 Write an Intel Hex file to memory.
-Note that websocket maximum message size is 65536 bytes, so larger programs will need to be split up into chunks

 Argument : string